 Critics have analyzed this scene in far greater depth than one might imagine if we are only considering the sequence as a plot element.
 Below is one example--a video suggesting the subliminal effects the viewer experiences when watching this scene (don't worry--no plot spoilers!)

-Well, that was a fascinating study.
 I mentioned personal cinema before because the film can be examined and explored on so many levels.
 Feminists, for instance, have long written about Scottie's manipulation of Madeleine to the point of obsession.
 In the wake of Me/Too, Madeleine certainly appears to be a victim.
 I had a back-and-forth recently with a woman who was no longer comfortable watching Vertigo because of its treatment of women.
 It's a legitimate viewpoint, but I think we forget that an even more egregious violation destroys Scottie with a corrosive force rarely seen in the cinema--and Madeleine plays no small role in that ruination.

 Below are other "takes" on elements of Vertigo, including scrutiny of a particular scene, an examination of the color palette employed by Hitchcock, and a study of relationship dynamics in the film.
 You shouldn't watch these until you have seen the film at least once.
 I could have added many more videos taking a look at such elements as the memorable film score, the use of location shots, and the film's troubling and disturbing conclusion.
 (All videos below contain spoilers!!!)

-There is no more profound examination of identity, of the need for a human being to comes to terms with his or her desires, even to the point of self-deception.
+There is no more profound examination of identity, of the need for a human being to come to terms with his or her desires, even to the point of self-deception.
 It examines how we compromise our own values in our search for what we tell ourselves are not "wants" but "needs".
 It plumbs the depths of our fears, no matter how irrational they might seem.
 It asks us to reexamine compulsive behaviors in our search for happiness and fulfillment.
 Needless to say, Vertigo is one of my favorite films, and it is the acme of Hitchcock's long and distinguished career.
 It rewards multiple screenings and, for me, watching it again is something I make sure to do at least annually.
 I hope you will feel the same way after you watch it.
 Below is the NY Times review.
 Hope it convinces you if I haven't succeeded!